 The word shieldmaiden in the Norse language describes a female warrior.
 However, before we start with a more detailed story about Viking women warriors, we want to look at the roles and rights that females had in the Viking era.
 This will help us to better understand the idea of how Viking females were able to fight in a battle along with other Vikings.

 The Role of Women in Viking Society

 It is believed that a Viking woman enjoyed incomparably more freedom and equality than all other women of their time.
 Although most scholars believe that women did not go into battle like the Norse male warriors, the fact is that they had the same rights as Viking men in most aspects of society.

-So let's see who were the Viking shield maidens and what history has taught us about them.
+So let's see who the Viking shield maidens were and what history has taught us about them.

 Shieldmaidens are mentioned throughout history in many documents.
 However, a very small number of records mentioning warrior women can be considered genuinely reliable.

 The first reliable sources of shieldmaiden date back to the 1070s.
 Adam of Bremen wrote that in the vicinity of Lake Malaren (Northern Sweden), there is a settlement inhabited by females who look like warriors.
 However, it cannot be clearly concluded from his record that they indeed acted as female Viking warriors.